ho-tonym/pokedex/README.md

 Node.js - React, express use node
 Redux - State management
 redux-thunk - for dispatching actions

-Authors
-Billie Thompson - Initial work - PurpleBooth
-See also the list of contributors who participated in this project.

 License
 This project is licensed under the MIT License - see the LICENSE.md file for details